NCIP/metadata-based-query/README.md

 Welcome to the caTissue Metadata Based Query Project!
 =====================================

-caTissue Suite uses caTissue Metadata Based Query.
+caTissue Metadata Based Query is used by the caTissue project under the NCIP channel.

 The caTissue Metadata Based Query is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.